Pago Pago International Airport: Runway and facility expansion

 Runway 09/27 was the primary commercial runway for aircraft in the 1950s and early 1960s.
 The runway was deactivated after runway 05/23 was constructed and activated in 1964.
 In the mid-1970s, runway 09/27 was rehabilitated, repaved and reactivated as runway 08/26 with 3,800 ft (length) by 100 ft (width) to function as a secondary runway and taxiway.
 Runway 08/26 is widely used today by air taxi operators flying to Apia (Fagali'i and Faleolo), Ofu or Tau.

 The Departure and Arrival terminal also went through a major expansion in the mid-1970s where buildings and space was doubled in size to handle more passengers.

 To facilitate aircraft with large payload requirements and long distance flights, runway 05/23 was expanded in early 2001 from an original runway length of 9,000 ft to the current 10,000 ft.

-On October 13 and 19, 2009, the world's largest and heaviest aircraft, the Antonov An-225 landed at Pago Pago International Airport to deliver emergency power generation equipment during the 2009 Samoa earthquake and tsunami.
+On October 13 and 19, 2009, the world's largest and heaviest aircraft, the Antonov An-225, landed at Pago Pago International Airport to deliver emergency power generation equipment during the 2009 Samoa earthquake and tsunami.

 Apollo space program

 Pago Pago International Airport had historic significance with the U.S. Apollo Program.

-The astronaut crews of Apollo 10, 12, 13, 14, and 17 were retrieved a few hundred miles from Pago Pago and transported by helicopter to the airport prior to being flown to Honolulu on Lockheed C-141 Starlifter military aircraft.
+The astronaut crews of Apollo 10, 12, 13, 14, and 17 were retrieved a few hundred miles from Pago Pago and transported by helicopter to the airport prior to being flown to Honolulu on Lockheed C-141 Starlifter military aircraft (the Apollo 10 astronauts were flown directly to Ellington Air Force Base, Texas).

+In April of 1970, Apollo 13 returned to Earth, landing in the ocean near Tutuila.
+The astronauts were transported by helicopter to Pago Pago International Airport, where they were greeted by one of the largest crowds in American Samoan history.
+They were presented with Samoan gifts and entertained with traditional dances and songs before boarding their flight to Honolulu, Hawaiʻi.